wso2/docs-ei/en/micro-integrator/docs/references/connectors/amazonsqs-connector/amazonsqs-inbound-endpoint-reference-configuration.md

-# AmazonSQS Inbound Endpoint Configuration
+# AmazonSQS Inbound Endpoint Reference

 The following configurations allow you to configure AmazonSQS Inbound Endpoint for your scenario.